 How you improve sell-through depends on context.
 For instance, unless your objective is to sell out of a product, a high sell-through signals that you need to restock before you run out.

 A low sell-through indicates that a product isn’t selling fast enough and that you need to find a way to sell more.
 That could mean developing a promotion, marking the product down or adding other incentives, like a buy one, get one special.

 Inventory shrinkage refers to inventory that leaves your store, but not as a result of it being sold.
 The most common source of inventory shrinkage is employee theft, shoplifting, and administrative errors.
 Use the following formula to calculate your inventory shrinkage:

 You never want to lose products due to theft or administrative mistakes.
 Closely tracking shrinkage assures that you have visibility over your inventory, and gives you an opportunity to find solutions to ill-natured behavior like theft.

 How you handle shrinkage depends entirely on its source.
 If it’s theft, then perhaps you should consider improved store security as traffic increases.
 Employee theft?
 Consider setting up procedures like bag checks.
 Enhancing and automating your processes can also help prevent inventory-related administrative errors.

-Now you know both how much inventory you need to buy to be ready for the holidays (read this if you need a refresher), and how to calculate how much money your holiday inventory made for your shop.
-That’s a big step towards making this holiday season your best one yet.
+Now you know both how much inventory you need to buy (read this if you need a refresher), and how to calculate how much money your inventory makes for your shop.
+That’s a big step towards making every season your best one yet.